 Did you know that Americans go through more toilet paper than anyone in the world?
 In American toilets, you get to find mounted toilet paper for “the after” cleaning.
+There are also more sustainable toilet paper options available.
 European toilets on the other hand make use of bidets – a low oval basin or a standalone fixture near the toilet that sprays water, which people can use for cleaning their genital and anal area.
 You must note that not all public toilets make use of bidets.
 Bidets are mostly found in homes and hotels.
 Lastly, if you are visiting places like Spain and Italy, you might want to carry around a small packet of tissues as most toilets don’t use toilet paper – this is something you rarely get to experience in US public toilets.

 Single Flush vs Dual Flush

 American toilets make use of a single handle flushing system while the European toilets feature the dual push flushing system.
 The reason for the dual push system is to help conserve water.
 In flushing an European toilet, the first push button (or partial push or small button) is to flush down liquid waste while the second push (or big button push) is to flush down solid wastes.
 American toilets on the other hand feature a single handle for flushing the toilets both solid and liquid waste.

 The general assumption about flushing is that the force of the water pushes the waste product down to the sewer system or a rural septic system.
 But guess what?
 That is not correct.
 Only European toilets use that flushing system – this style is called the washdown flush system.
 American toilets use the Siphonic flushing system.